ahmetfkocaoglu/tixe-projector/README.md

 # tixe-projector
-A Shockwave Flash Player for Windows written with Visual C#
+A Shockwave Flash Player-ish Software for Windows written with Visual C#

 Includes a Shockvave Flash Game for Testing the Projector.